-The most important start in dealing with substance abuse is to ensure that the workforce culture encourages sobriety.
+The most important start in dealing with substance abuse is to ensure that the workforce culture encourages sobriety by recommending addiction hotline and detox centers.
 Having a written Drug and Alcohol Policy and conducting annual training sessions for all employees is critical to establishing a drug and alcohol free culture.
 In addition, conducting in-depth training for supervisors on how to spot abusers and deal with them is vitally important.

 When there is a policy with consequences clearly spelled out, it is important to follow through with those who violate the policy.
 Mandatory participation in a substance abuse program, suspension, or termination must be appropriately and consistently applied in order to keep the sober culture credible.